b2moo/learn/README.md

 Prerequisites
 -------------

-The prototype requires Microsoft Z3 (https://github.com/Z3Prover/z3)for python and python to run.
+The prototype requires Microsoft Z3 (https://github.com/Z3Prover/z3)
+for python and python to run.
 The easiest way to obtain z3 for python is with the pip3 installer by typing:

 	pip3 install z3-solver